 The number one rule in determining whether or not you're ready to sell is whether that business can operate without you for an extended period of time, because if it can't, it's not going to have much value if you aren’t around.
 Some of the most valuable companies that buyers are looking for are the ones that don’t need an owner to stick around to run it every day.

 Being able to articulate the value drivers in your business is a key step in the exit planning process.
 Value drivers are a company's secret sauce and can have a real impact on driving up valuation multiples.
-Value drivers can vary greatly by industry and company – from intellectual property, customer concentration, brand recognition and a motivated management team – and owners need to identify these early on and understand what makes them important to a potential buyer.
+Value drivers can vary greatly by industry and company – from intellectual property to customer concentration to brand recognition to a motivated management team – and owners need to identify these early on and understand what makes them important to a potential buyer.

 Make exit planning a priority – but not a distraction